Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Introduction

-Then the domain of discontinuity, $\CP^1 \minus \Lambda_\rho$, is the union of disjoint topological open disks $\Omega^+, \Omega^-$, and their quotients $\Omega^+/\Im \rho, \Omega^-/\Im \rho$ have marked Riemann surfaces structures with opposite orientations.
-Bers' simultaneous uniformization theorem asserts that, the quasi-Fuchsian space $\QF$ is parametrized by this correspondence where $\TT$ is the Teichm\"uller space of $S^+$ and $\TT^\ast$ is the Teichmüller space of $S^-$.
-In fact, this correspondence is biholomorphic; see \cite{Hubbard06} \cite{EarleKra06}.
-Note that $\TT(S^-)$ is anti-holomorphic to $\TT(S^+)$; see \cite{Wolpert10}.
+Let $S^+, S^-$ be $S$ with opposite orientations.
+Then Bers' simultaneous uniformization theorem asserts that this correspondence gives a biholomorphism where $\QF$ is space of the quasi-Fuchsian representations $\rho\col \pi_1(S) \to \PSL(2, \C)$ up to conjugation, $\TT$ is the Teichm\"uller space of $S^+$ and $\TT^\ast$ is the Teichmüller space of $S^-$; see \cite{Hubbard06} \cite{EarleKra06} for the analyticity.
+(Note that $\TT^\ast$ is indeed anti-holomorphic to $\TT$; see \cite{Wolpert10}. )